tkachukcha/100-days-of-code/log.md

 4. Mood/Energy/Working hours Tracker
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course
 6. Habit Tracker

+### Day 90: January 4 2022
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Was trying to reinvent wheel with formating data and then remember about MomentJs and via that found minimal DayJs lib and started using in my scraping object

 ### Day 89: January 3 2022
 ##### Project 3: Surf Forecast Scraper